The sandbox boundary

 - An agent reading host environment variables it shouldn’t see.

-Does not protect against:
+Proxy-only backends do not protect against:

-- Bugs in the chosen backend (bwrap escapes, VZ guest-host vulnerabilities, etc.).
+Section titled “No backend protects against:”- Bugs in the chosen backend (bwrap escapes, VZ guest-host vulnerabilities, etc.).
 The sandbox is as strong as the backend.

 - An agent that targets the Sidecar itself (e.g. exhausts its connections, exploits a parsing bug).
 The Sidecar is your TCB; treat it that way.